CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54_hpc7g.16xlarge.md

                  4    queue1     CMAQ   ubuntu  R       7:20      1 queue1-dy-compute-resource-1-3
 ```

-When you run 64 cores on two compute nodes, the amount of memory used per node is decreased as observed in the htop output belows.
+When you run 64 cores on two compute nodes, the amount of memory used per node is decreased as observed in the htop output below.

 ![Memory usage using 2 nodes x 32 cores hpc7g.16xlarge htop](../cmaqv54-cluster/htop_64pe_2x32_hc7g.16xlarge.png)